samuelorji/scala/topics/collections/basics.md

 - `xs.head +: xs.tail`
 - `xs.init :+ xs.last`

+(If `xs` were empty, then attempting to access the `head`, `tail`, `init` or `last` of any collection would cause a runtime failure.)

 Occasionally, though, the element we need is not the first or last element, but an element at a particular index within the `Vector`, for example the third element, which has the index `2`.

-This has been a frequent point of confusion for decades, as collection indices in Scala, as with many languages that came before it, always start at `0`.
+This has been a frequent point of confusion for decades, as collection indices in Scala, like many languages that came before it, always start at `0`.
 So the "first" element has index `0`, which means that the "second" element has index `1`.

-Using the example of our earlier `Vector`, `account`, its elements are:
+Using the example of our earlier `Vector`, `acct3`, its elements are:

 | Index | Ordinal | Value |
 |-------|---------|-------|